Berenda Reservoir is an

 agreement with the Chowchilla Water District to open for public

-use and maintain the reservoir grounds during the summer when
+use and maintain the reservoir grounds during the summer season when

 the reservoir has water.
 Access to the facility is prohibited